Order Coleoptera ( Beetles) in the Christopher B. Smith Preserve

 Homoeolabus analis ...
 Oak Leaf - Rolling Weevil

 In North America, there are 50 species of leaf- rolling weevils (Family Attelabidae).
+According to <Bugguide.net>, 6 species in 4 genera are found in our area and ~ 30 genera are found worldwide.

 On March 22, 2014, the individual shown here was found crawling on the top of a hat worn by the photographer as she exited the Smith Preserve.
 She identified it as Attelabus nigripes.
-On that same day, identification was verified from these photographs by "V. belov," a Contributing Editor of <BugGuide.net>, sponsored by Iowa State University Entomology Department.
+On that same day, identification was confirmed from these photographs by "V. belov," a Contributing Editor of <BugGuide.net>, sponsored by Iowa State University Entomology Department.

 On August 3, 2018, Colin Purrington, a Contributor to <BugGuide.net>, stated the following, "I'm curious about the apparent lack of spines on the femora.
 Or would bump be invisible in this view for females?
 Anyway, just wondering how Homoeolabus analis can be ruled out given that it was found in area with a lot of oaks.
 I've looked at a few keys to genera of family and I can't seem to find a way to easily distinguish the females of the two species.
 There's probably some other characteristic I'm missing.
 Thanks."
 On August 5, 2018, Colin e-mailed the webmaster, : "I found a few leaf-rolling rolling weevils in Florida last month and am slowly trying to teach myself how to id them.
 My understanding so far (and I’m a newbie) is that females tend to have shorter necks, and I think the images at the url above are a female.
 If that’s the case (a guess), then if they were Synalabus nigripes the front tibiae would be curved.
 So, just wondering whether it might be Homoeolabus analis, which might fit better with where they were collected (oak scrub), too.
 Just a thought."